Victoria Aryee Twum-Gyamrah is an archaeologist, performing artist and an art and cultural heritage enthusiast.

 Benpaali is a platform that provides the opportunity to experience diverse cultures and to impact society through film and filmmaking.
 I think of it as an incredible way to involve not just myself and the team but everyone from all over the world.
 I love films, music, reading books and to travel to learn about other cultures.
 I believe films simply mirror society by either depicting or predicting human relations and issues.
 Ultimately, volunteering with Bɛnpaali has helped develop my organizational and presentation skills as an individual.

-Benpaali is sweet synergy of my love for art and culture, young people's power, Pan Africanism, and justice.
+Benpaali is the sweet synergy of my love for art and culture, young people's power, Pan Africanism, and justice.

 Susan holds a EdD in Curriculum & Teaching (Teachers College, Columbia University), an EdM in Educational Technology (Harvard Graduate School of Education) and a BFA in Communications Design & Photography (Parsons School of Design/The New School).